devareus/Eclectic-Token-Sniper/README.md

 For (mempool) emergency sells the *always* method will be used, unless the token has been pre-approved.

 - WaitForApproval: If enabled, waits for the confirmation of the approve transaction before submitting the sell transaction.
 It's recommended to leave it disabled, unless for some estrange reason you're having frequent issues with approvals.
-For emergency sells approvals are never waited for, even if this option is set, as the point is to try to frontrun the liquidity removal
+For emergency sells approvals are never waited for, even if this option is set, as the point is to try to frontrun the liquidity removal.
+- PercentageToSell: If set, sell only a percentage of the current balance of tokens.
+NOTE: This feature was a feature quickly added after a user requested it.
+It works, but the profit/loss reported will be incorrect until I add this factor to the calculation.

 **Each bought token remembers the name of the set used when it was bought, even after restarting the bot; be careful if you change the sell settings of a parameters set for which there are still bought tokens being monitored as this will affect them.
 If you don't want to affect the sell parameters of already owned tokens, create and use a new set for new buys.**